MugweGitonga/100daysHGA/README.md

 # 100daysHGA

 This is where ill be practicing coding until I become good.
-I'll be developing a website here also as part of the learning process HGA
+Dont Quit I'll be developing a website here also as part of the learning process HGA